PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Peace of mind for both of you on the water

 Plus, a properly modified kayak means you can focus on paddling instead of constantly managing your dog's position.
 Trust me, it makes all the difference between a stressful outing and a memorable adventure.
+When you understand how to modify a kayak for a dog properly, you create an environment where your paddling partner feels secure and you can enjoy the journey.

 Essential Modifications for Dog-Friendly Kayaking